 Document control specialists store, manage, and track records and documents for government agencies and engineering firms.
 They also ensure that those documents are accurate and maintain their quality and integrity.
 A document control specialist makes sure their organization follows document retention policies and retrieves those documents upon request.
 They also archive inactive records and documents.

 A document control specialist needs to be detail-oriented.
 Many document control specialists are responsible for checking contracts between their organization and clients word for word to make sure both parties have the same information.
-Document control specialists must also manage the computer software used to manage the organization’s documents.
-They make sure the system works as intended and notify the IT department of any issues.
+Document control specialists must also utilize the computer software used to manage the organization’s documents.
+They may act as the administrator and make sure the system works as intended while notifying the IT department of any issues.

 Are you a job seeker?